LightningK0ala/n8n-nodes-voltage/README.md

 ### Node Parameters

-- **Resource**: Currently supports "Wallet"
+- **Resource**: Choose between "Wallet" or "Payment"
 - **Operation**:
+  - **Wallet Operations**:
     - "Get All" - Retrieve all wallets in an organization
     - "Get" - Retrieve a specific wallet by ID
+  - **Payment Operations**:
+    - "Create Payment Request" - Create a new payment request (invoice) and wait for it to be ready
+    - "Get Payment" - Retrieve payment details by ID
 - **Organization ID**: The organization ID to query (required)
+- **Environment ID**: The environment ID (required for payment operations)
-- **Wallet ID**: The specific wallet ID (required for "Get" operation)
+- **Wallet ID**: The specific wallet ID (required for "Get wallet" operation)

+#### Payment Request Parameters

+- **Payment Wallet ID**: Wallet ID for the payment request
+- **Payment Kind**: Type of payment (Lightning/Bolt11, On-chain, or BIP21)
+- **Currency**: BTC or USD
+- **Amount (millisats)**: Amount in millisatoshis (leave empty for "any amount" invoice)
+- **Description**: Description for the payment request
+- **Additional Options**: Configure polling behavior (max attempts, interval, timeout)

+#### Get Payment Parameters

+- **Payment ID**: The specific payment ID to retrieve

 ## Usage

+### Wallet Operations

 1. Add the Voltage node to your workflow
 2. Configure the credentials with your Voltage API key
+3. Set the resource to "Wallet"
-3. Set the organization ID
+4. Set the organization ID
-4. Choose the operation (Get All or Get specific wallet)
+5. Choose the operation (Get All or Get specific wallet)
-5. If getting a specific wallet, provide the wallet ID
+6. If getting a specific wallet, provide the wallet ID
+7. Execute the workflow

+### Payment Operations

+1. Add the Voltage node to your workflow
+2. Configure the credentials with your Voltage API key
+3. Set the resource to "Payment"
+4. Set the organization ID and environment ID
+5. Choose the operation:
+   - **Create Payment Request**: Fill in wallet ID, payment kind, currency, amount, and description
+   - **Get Payment**: Provide the payment ID to retrieve
 6. Execute the workflow

+The node will automatically handle polling for payment request generation, waiting until the Lightning invoice or Bitcoin address is ready.

 ## Example Workflow

+### Wallet Example

 ```json
 {